Politics

 Views: 8

-U.S. Urges Nigeria To Take Stronger Action Against Boko Haram
+U.S. Urges Nigeria to Take Stronger Action Against Boko Haram

-The U S Department of State has expressed worries over the inability of the Nigerian military to hold territories recovered from Boko Haram insurgents in the North Eastern part of the country.
+The U S Department of State has expressed worries over the inability of the Nigerian military to hold territories recovered from Boko Haram insurgents in the Northeastern part of the country.

 The worries were contained in a report published on July 19, which highlighted the successes and failures of the military in the fight against the insurgents.